djawedleb/djawedleb/README.md

 ## 🎯 What I'm Working On

 - 🔧 Building scalable backend systems with microservices
-- 📱 Developing cross-platform mobile applications
+- 📱 Developing cross-platform mobile/web applications
 - 🤖 Exploring AI integration in web applications
 - 🌐 Contributing to open-source projects